a1v0/a1v0.de/draft-articles/disable-customer-registration-csm-portal-servicenow.md

 There are two steps to effectively disabling CSM registration, which I will go into below.

-> **tl;dr:** The two steps are setting the `csm_registration` page's publication state to "Draft" and deactivating the "Registration" link in the menu.
+> **tl;dr:** The two steps are setting the `csm_registration` page's publication state to "Draft" and deactivating the "Registration" link in the portal menu.

+## 1. Unpublish all widget instances

+Like most things in CSM, user registration is controlled by a widget.
+In our case, the widget is called `WIDGET_NAME_HERE`.
+However, since there's no "Active" flag on a widget, we'll have to try something else.

+We can't delete the widget, either, since it's bad practice to delete out-of-the-box widgets.

+We'll have to do the next best thing: find every instance of the widget and unpublish those instances.

+By default, there's only one instance of the widget on a page called `csm_registration`.
+Set that page's status to "Draft".